Jeff Beal: Concert works

-Beal has a catalogue of 35 concert works, published by G. Schirmer Inc./AMP, including many commissioned orchestral, choral and dance compositions.
+Beal has a catalogue of 35 concert works, published by ESC, including many commissioned orchestral, choral and dance compositions.
 Beal has conducted his own music with a variety of orchestras, including the Boston Symphony Orchestra in the recording of the score to "Boston", a feature-length documentary on the history of the Boston Marathon the National Symphony Orchestra in House of Cards in Concert at the Kennedy Center, and the Los Angeles Chamber Orchestra performing Beal's new score for Buster Keaton's "The General".
 He was commissioned by the St. Louis Symphony Orchestra to compose a new song cycle for Grammy winner Hilá Plittman in honor of Leonard Slatkin’s fifty years with the Orchestra.
 "The Paperlined Shack", Beal's first album of exclusively his concert music was released in June 2022 on Supertrain Records featuring the titular song cycle performed by Plittman and the Eastman Philharmonia conducted by Leonard Slatkin and his string quartet "Things Unseen" performed by The New Hollywood String Quartet.

-Later life
+Personal life

 Beal disclosed that in 2007 that he had been diagnosed with multiple sclerosis.
 He attributes the stabilization of the disease's symptoms in part to his busy schedule and the concentration required to compose, and to treating his MS as a vascular disease with lifestyle intervention and venoplasty.